Request email notification when page changes E-Notify

 Administrative Official

-• Processes and issues dog/cat, park and ride permits, raffle/bingo, Alcohol Beverage Control, taxi, peddlers, amusement machine, towing/wrecking, trailer park licenses, deer hunting permits and dumpster permits
+• Processes and issues dog/cat licenses, park and ride permits, raffle/bingo, Alcohol Beverage Control, taxi, peddlers, amusement machine, towing/wrecking, trailer park licenses, deer hunting permits and dumpster permits

 • Responds to complaints